wp-plugins/faster-with-stats/readme.txt

 It doesn't sound a lot, but here is what happens when a user visits your web page:<br>
 Default theme in Classipress uses 3 tabs on front page and on every tab there are 10 ads by default.
 So this means that there will be 30 selects only on this table for every customer and this is a big impact on SQL server.

+There is also a table that stores total counters for posts, and the records are not getting clared after a post is deleted.
+So, this plugin will also optimize that table.

 Classipress, Clipper or Jobroller child theme is required to be installed on your WordPress for this plugin to work.